 - Practice traditional southern Black postpartum care

-- Honor the six-weeks postpartum period, rest, sleep, stay home, ask for help, reduce all stress
+- Honor the six-week postpartum period, rest, sleep, stay home, ask for help, reduce all stress

 - Get your blood pressure read regularly